It is an island rich in cultural heritage and particularly wild beauty that impresses visitors from the very first moment of their arrival.

 Some typical dishes:

-Xidato: it is a soup that is prepared on the basis of the chopped entrails of the goat (= the tripe).
+Xidato: it is a soup that is prepared based on the chopped entrails of the goat (= the tripe).
 It is so named because it contains, among other ingredients (salt and pepper, garlic cloves) vinegar (=xidi).
 All the ingredients together give a special taste to this Amorgian dish.
 The dish is served at the annual festivals (overnight).

 Kofto: Primarily New Year’s Amorgian dish with Amorgian mizithra and flour wheat and the day of the festival of Ag.
 Paraskevi along with the traditional patatato.